UNIT 7 (WEEKS 10 & 11): THE (FIDUCIARY) OBLIGATIONS OF CORPORATE MANAGEMENT

 So where does our law stand on the duty of the corporation to the shareholders?

-Please note carefully the discussion in middle paragraph of page 407 of the Casebook.
+Please note carefully the discussion beginning in the bottom paragraph of page 1209 and continuing on page 1210 of the Casebook.
 Not only does it constitute an important summary of the prevailing situation but also offers a very useful formulation to try and reconcile the divergent strands: “One way to make sense of this is that the Supreme Court of Canada’s interpretation [in BCE v.
 1976 Debentureholders discussed earlier] of the duty of loyalty is such that directors may consider the interests of creditors and other stakeholders, but not that they must do so.
 Moreover, the rejection of Revlon can also be understood as the rejection of an idea that directors are confined to a short time frame when deciding what is in the best interests of the corporation.”

 Finally please read the cases of: